 For the default camera, select one of the four video channels.
 Each video channel corresponds to one of the four imagers in the camera.
+Click Set to apply the changes.

 4.6.2 Video Content Analysis (VCA)

 The camera has integrated Video Content Analysis (VCA) which detects and analyzes changes in the picture using image processing algorithms.
 Such changes can be due to movements in the camera's field of view.
 Detection of movement can be used to trigger an alarm and to transmit metadata.